dfinnis/Darkly/Spoof_cURL/README.md

 # Spoof cURL

+HTTP headers let client and server pass additional information with an HTTP request.

 * Referer header field identifies which website you just came from.
 * User-Agent header field identifies the user.